ied206/Joveler.DynLoader/USAGE.md

 }
 ```

-In my testing, both methods show equal performance in when done right.
+In my testing, both methods show nearly equal performance in when done right.

 Select a method following your need: code writing time or maintainability.